 Hong Kong Polytechnic University has faced mounting criticism after punishing four students for taking part in a protest related to the campus bulletin board.

 Nineteen student organisations issued a joint statement condemning the school on Saturday with pro-democracy political parties also urging the school to reverse their decision.

 In an unusual move on Friday, Polytechnic University expelled master’s student Gerald Ho and permanently banned him from enrollment.
-Former student union leader Lam Wing-hang was handed a one-year suspension, and his former colleagues Owen Li and Hazel Cheng received community service orders for 120 and 60 hours respectively.
+Former student union leader Lam Wing-hang was handed a one-year suspension, and his former colleagues Owan Li and Hazel Cheng received community service orders for 120 and 60 hours respectively.